holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/00_skills_assessment/lesson_plan.md

 2. How much do they remember about programming?
 3. What other things do I not know about?

-> This class will be split into two lessons.
+> This class will be split into multiple lessons.
 The first class just tries to get everyone up and running with vscode installed.
 The second class starts to add in best practices such as types and unit tests.

 ### Setup